 guesthouse on the river road in town.
-Very well-appointed, stylishly finished air-conditioned rooms with all amenities including cable TV, DVD, mini-bar, in-room wifi, spring mattresses and high-pressure a brilliant view overlooking the river.
+Very well-appointed, stylishly finished a/c rooms with all amenities including CTV, DVD, mini-bar, in-room wifi, spring mattresses and hot/cold showers.
+Free, fast a brilliant view overlooking the river.
 Consistently good reviews. picturesque river, mountain, sunrise and sunset views.
 Set in a tranquil location yet only a 10 minute walk or short bicycle